 To inaugurate this section is the Kadist Video Library (KVL) – VIDEOCLOOP Initiative, a collaboration thought to encourage novel readings and interpretations of the video works pertaining to the KADIST Collection and the VIDEOCLOOP Archive.
 Over a month, users will be able to access a curated selection of video contents from both libraries guided by the words of international curators, artists, museums directors or researchers.

-First in the series is Prophecies for the Second Machine Age, curated by art critic and lecturer Erika Balsom, available to stream from 15 April 2019 to 11 May 2019.
+First in the series was Prophecies for the Second Machine Age, curated by art critic and lecturer Erika Balsom, available to stream from 15 April 2019 to 11 May 2019.

 On the occasion of the 2019 edition of LOOP Barcelona, VIDEOCLOOP will also host the web series in the making What is Deep Sea Mining?, curated by Daniela Zyman, TBA21-Academy, available to stream from 13 November 2019 to 12 December 2019.